Alexey1Gavrilov/drive-constructor-site/help/equipment/electric-machines/index.md

 # Electric machines

-Only rotating AC machines with cylindrical cores with inner rotor are included into the first version.
+Only rotating AC machines with cylindrical cores with inner rotor are included into the first version of *Drive Constructor*.
 Other special configurations like linear machines, disk machines, etc will be considered for next versions.
 DC machines are not included either.
 They may be considered for next versions as well.

 * [Types](type.html)
 * [Rated power](ratedPower.html)